Cranioplasty: PEEK implant 3D printing at point of care saves costs and follows regulatory pathways

 The regulatory requirement of biological validation includes testing according to various norms.
 Beside others, Kumovis covers cytotoxicity (ISO 10993-5), sensitization (ISO 10993-10), implantation (ISO 10993-6), as well as chemical characterization and toxicological risk assessment (ISO 10993-18) to name a few.
 Kumovis – as the provider of the 3D printer to manufacture PEEK cranial plates – delivers an end-to-end solution from CT scan to surgery meeting both the regulatory and technological needs of medical practitioners.

-The Kumovis workflow enables affordable individualized cranial implants for a broad range of healthcare systems by introducing a pay-per-part model.
-This eliminates upfront investments in hardware and allows hospitals to become manufacturers using the regulatory data Kumovis provides in its license model.
+For cranioplasty, PEEK implant manufacturing using the Kumovis workflow enables affordable individualized approaches.
+The solution suits a broad range of healthcare systems by introducing a pay-per-part model.
+And it eliminates upfront investments in hardware and allows hospitals to become manufacturers of PSI using the regulatory data Kumovis provides in its license model.
 Let’s find your way to start 3D printing PEEK cranial implants at the point of care.